telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 npm install --save @progress/telerik-angular-report-viewer
 ````

-1. Configure SystemJS The configuration file, which SystemJS uses, is in the project template under src/systemjs.config.js.
+1. Configure SystemJS The configuration file, which SystemJS uses, is in the project template under `src/systemjs.config.js`.
 To add the Angular Report Viewer and jQuery configuration to the map and packages section, use the following example:

-    ````js
+    ````JSON
 map: {
   //...
   '@progress': 'npm:@progress',